dfkibasys/aas-registry/aas-registry-service-elasticsearch-storage/Readme.md

 # Asset Administration Registry Server Elasticsearch Storage

-This registry storage implementation uses [ElasticSearch](https://www.elastic.co/de/elastic-stack/) as document store and generates a specific data model mit ElasticSearch annotations.
+This registry storage implementation uses [ElasticSearch](https://www.elastic.co/de/elastic-stack/) as document store and generates a specific data model with ElasticSearch annotations.
 Include this dependency if you want to use this storage implementation:

 ```xml